-What mom doesn’t want an easy, healthy breakfast for their kiddos?
+What mom doesn’t want an easy, filling breakfast for their kiddos?

 I know I do, which is why I often serve oatmeal.

-That’s why I love these jammy oatmeal bars so much – they’re all the goodness of oatmeal, but they’re actually FUN to eat!
+That’s why I love these jam oatmeal bars so much – they’re all the goodness of oatmeal, and they’re also FUN to eat!

 Besides being fun, these jammy oatmeal bars are CRAZY EASY to make.
 They’re also: